wptrainingteam/learn-wp-content/developer-learning-pathway/06-introduction-to-wordpress-plugins/05-custom-post-type-data.md

 ## YouTube chapters

+0:00 Introduction
-0:00 What is post meta
+0:23 What is post meta
-0:00 Adding post meta
+0:57 Adding post meta
-0:00 The Custom Fields panel
+1:41 The Custom Fields panel
-0:00 Pre-populated field names for the Custom Fields panel
+2:55 Pre-populated field names for the Custom Fields panel 4:22 Custom Meta Boxes